puppetlabs/puppet-docs/source/puppet/4.5/reference/modules_installing.markdown

 adobe-hadoop                   Puppet module to d...  @adobe          apache
 ```

-Whether you've n you've identified the module you want, you can then install it.
+Once you've identified the module you want, you can install it.

 ## Installing modules